 - Both Boku and ReLife manage to combine dramatic scenes with comedy.
 However, Boku dake ga inai machi has a more dramatic feel to it than ReLife, which is much more humorous.

--Both Kayo and Chizuru,
+-Both Kayo and Chizuru, the main female

 -The MCs are adults who become young again.
 (BokuMachi is through time travel, while ReLife is through taking a pill)